GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-cloud-build-cloud-run/index.md

 Before running this tutorial, take the following steps:

-1. Use the [Google Cloud Platform (GCP) Console](https://console.cloud.google.com/) to create a new GCP project.
+1. Use the [Cloud Console](https://console.cloud.google.com/) to create a new Google Cloud project.

 1. Enable billing for your project.